Mahimaa104/Routing-Table-simulation-using-containers/README.md

 # Routing-Table-simulation-using-containers
 To bring up Opensource Routing stack in Linux containers and share the routing table information among the containers.

+The task involves using a base image of Linux (Ubuntu) to bring up 2 Linux (Ubuntu) containers, and running an open-source routing software BIRD stack within these containers.
+Each container will have network interfaces configured to send and receive traffic through the physical network interfaces of the base Linux system.
+Peer Linux machines will be used to exchange routing protocol information between the containers and external systems.
+Additionally, a shared routing table is created, accessible by all containers, using open-source database or message servers like Redis.
+Finally, a virtual interface is set up between the containers, enabling packets from one container to be sent to another via the virtual interface.